Muddy walks: Irchester Country Park

 There’s a high wire Jungle Parc, a huge play area and the Irchester Narrow Gauge Railway museum too, so if your kids prefer more than just a shuffle with the oldies, they’re really well catered for.

-There’s tonnes of parking, and even when it’s heaving, you can walk and feel like you’re far away from the bustle.
+There’s loads of parking, and even when it’s heaving, you can walk into the forest and feel like you’re far away from the bustle.
 If you don’t fancy the Quarrymen’s Rest, or the weather is a touch warmer, take a scrummy picnic, because a walk’s not a walk without an edible reward (ahhh the child inside me is still there ; )